petervdpas/goop2/internal/rendezvous/docs/08-advanced.md

 **Why this is powerful:**

 - **Zero deployment** -- no hosting provider, no containers, no CI/CD.
 Just run your peer.
 - **Zero cost** -- your laptop is the server.
 As long as it's on, your site is live.
-Goop2 runs just fine on a Raspberry Pi too -- perfect for an always-on community site with minimal power draw.
+Goop2 runs just fine on a Raspberry Pi too.
-- **Fully interactive** -- forms, real-time games, comments, leaderboards all work.
+- **Fully interactive** -- forms, real-time games, comments, leaderboards, video calls all work.
 Data operations are proxied through the viewer to your local database.
 - **Ephemeral by nature** -- close your laptop and the site vanishes.
 No data left behind on someone else's server.

 This makes Goop2 ideal for **temporary or community-driven sites**: a teacher running a quiz during class, a club sharing a pinboard for an event, a game night with friends, or a small team collaborating on a kanban board.
-No infrastructure needed -- just a peer and a link.

 **Things to keep in mind:**